Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Applications}

 Input-based methods can be used with any generative model to produce the desired output.
 With language models, they can exploit their generality in several specific tasks without fine-tuning them.
-With image generators, they can obtain drawings adherent to given descriptions, or high-quality but yet peculiar paintings like colourist \cite{fernando21}, abstract \cite{tian22} or alien \cite{snell21} artworks.
-Videos can be generated too\footnote{Also artistic abstract videos can be produced by navigating the latent space: \url{www.jakeelwes.com/project-latentSpace.html}}, and we believe applications to other domains are yet to come.
-Both types of input-based methods can be used not only to produce desired outputs or to transfer styles; they can also be used to better analyze what it is inside the network \cite{nguyen16,olah17}.
+For instance, prompt tuning can be used by writers for co-creation \cite{chakrabarty23} or to force LLMs to \textit{brainstorm} \cite{summers23}.
+With image generators, they can obtain drawings adherent to given descriptions, or high-quality but yet peculiar paintings like colorist \cite{fernando21}, abstract \cite{tian22} or alien \cite{snell21} artworks.
+We believe applications to other domains are yet to come.
+Both types of input-based methods can be used not only to produce desired outputs or to transfer styles; they can also be used to better analyze what is inside the network \cite{nguyen16,olah17}.